elk-audio/elk-docs/embedded/working_with_elk_board.md

 ```

 For a more fine-grained analysis, you can use Sushi's gRPC api to query timing statistics of each track and plugin
-, or you can run Sushi with the *--timing-statistics* flag to get the results on `timings.txt` file.
+, or you can run Sushi with the *--timing-statistics* flag to get the results in `timings.txt` written to the current path.
+If timing statistics are enabled, they will also periodically be written to the sushi log file.

 ## Software Update System